Films & Documentaries

 Director Eli Roth; Executive Producer Leonardo DiCaprio

 Though they did not mention Rob Stewart in the film, I feel like it builds upon Stewart’s work.
 Director Eli Roth explores shark finning and the fishing industry in depth.
-The fishing industry kills around 100 million sharks per day for their fins but also for sale as “fish” under other names including Catfish, Dogfish, Whitefish, Rock Salmon, and many others.1 Eli Roth wrote, “Sharks are the doctors of the ocean.
-They eat the sick and dying fish.
-Without these APEX predators to maintain, balance, the ocean will fall into anarchy and affect us all.”2 This film is expertly edited with beautiful filmography and it is a must see!
+The fishing industry kills around 100 million sharks per day for their fins but also sell as “fish” under other names including Catfish, Dogfish, Whitefish, Rock Salmon, and many others.2

 Sharkwater